 Now that you have been properly introduced to this cool-weather treat, make sure to sample delicious Gluehwein when it is offered to you while window-shopping, wine-tasting or dining in Hermann.
 Feeling ready for a glass right now, or want to share Gluehwein with loved ones this winter?
 Stop in at an area winery and ask their recommendation of the best bottles to use for this unique drink, then follow the instructions below.
 Remember, every vintage will lend a slightly different interpretation, so if you already have Hermann favorites, feel free to experiment!

 8 (3-inch) cinnamon sticks

 1/2 cup fresh-squeezed lemon juice

 - Pour the wine into a large pot and set over medium heat.
 Let it warm up until steam rises from the surface.
 But don’t allow it to boil.
 Add the cinnamon sticks, cloves, lemon juice and sugar, stirring until the sugar has dissolved.
 Float the orange slices on the surface.
 Warm over medium heat for another 5 minutes, being careful not to let it come to a boil.
 Remove from the heat and let stand for 1 hour.

 - Pour through a colander to remove the oranges and spices.
 Serve hot, or refrigerate and reheat gently just before serving.
 Enjoyed best in mugs.

-German mulled wine is an essential treat for wine lovers to ring in Christmas cheer.
+German mulled wine is an essential treat for wine lovers when there’s a chill in the air.
 The combination of warming libation, festive spices and citrus notes will be a new favorite that you’ll come to expect each holiday season.
 Prost, Hermann!